openmultiplayer/web/docs/scripting/functions/db_open.md

 ---
 id: db_open
 title: db_open
-description: This function is used to open a connection to a SQLite database file, which is inside the `/scriptfiles` folder.
+description: The function is used to open a connection to a SQLite database file, which is inside the `/scriptfiles` folder.
 keywords:
     - sqlite
 ---

 :::warning

-This function starts with a lowercase letter.
+The function starts with a lowercase letter.

 :::

 ## Description

-This function is used to open a connection to a SQLite database, which is inside the "/scriptfiles" folder.
+The function is used to open a connection to a SQLite database, which is inside the "/scriptfiles" folder.

 | Name   | Description               |
 | ------ | ------------------------- |